- Education and Personal Development

 Pottery, painting, opera singing, Spanish, Chinese, cooking, photography, weaving, tailoring, cooking, dance, pilates.… courses in all these skills and much more are offered through a system of hobby-based educational institutions.
 Please note that the teaching language is mainly Finnish (or Swedish), however, some courses are taught in English.
 You can search the Adult Education Centre’s web page for course listings.

 If your child is interested in music or art, there are several schools to choose from.
-For example Espoo Music Institute and Espoo Art School have good English web pages.
-There are plenty of other music and art schools in the region, eg. Helsingin Kuvataidekoulu, Annantalo, Helsinki Music School and Vantaa Music School.
+For example Espoo Music Institute and Espoo School of Art have good English web pages.
+There are plenty of other music and art schools in the region, eg. Helsingin Kuvataidekoulu, Annantalo, International School of Music Finland and Vantaa Music Institute.

 The Scout programme- Partio is very popular among Finnish children.
 In Finland the girl and boy scouts are under one organization.